robottokauf3/meilisearch-elixir/README.md

   - v1.0.0
   - v1.0.1

-In general: Te minor versions of this client should be compatible to the same minor version of Meilisearch.
+In general: The minor versions of this client should be compatible to the same minor version of Meilisearch.

 ## Development